 - Your wood stove should be completely off before leaving your home or going to bed.

 Another safety idea to consider is the installation of a Carbon Monoxide detector.
 Carbon Monoxide is often called the “invisible killer” because it is an odorless, colorless, and poisonous gas.
-American Restoration Water and Fire, LLC also highly recommends checking your smoke detectors monthly; you can do this by pushing the button on each smoke detector.
+American Restoration Water & Fire also highly recommends checking your smoke detectors monthly; you can do this by pushing the button on each smoke detector.
 It’s also a good idea to have a fire escape plan, and if you’re unsure how to create one, you can visit our previous blog about it here.
 Stay warm this winter and take every precaution you can to prevent a home fire!